 It definitely doesn’t work that way anymore.
 Today’s SEOs know that keyword stuffing and link spamming is SEO suicide.
 In April of 2012, Google leveled the over-optimization penalty, which completely deindexed sites that were still playing the link stuffing and link spamming game.
 A bunch of SEO techniques went black hat, and SEOs became wiser about the ways of Google.

 3. Over-optimization isn’t what it used to be.

 Today, many SEOs glibly assure themselves, “I’m not over-optimizing!”

 Because they’re not keyword stuffing.

 But today, over-optimization is more than just keyword stuffing.
 SEO is in a constant state of evolution.
-Google the search engine gets smarter, searches get smarter, SEOs get smarter, and then Google’s webspam team gets smart, too — and the playing field gets disrupted yet again.
+Google gets smarter, searches get smarter, SEOs get smarter, and then Google’s webspam team gets smart, too — and the playing field gets disrupted yet again.

 Enough SEOs know and heed the over-optimization perils of 2012.
 But that was years ago.
 Today, we need a new guide to over-optimization that will keep us from doing too much of a good thing — and bringing our SEO to a tragic end.

 7 Signs that you might be over-optimizing your site